pipalacademy/pipal.in-old/courses/http-bottom-up.md

 though this is not the most production way to build web applications, this exercise will give a chance to observe and understand everything that happens behind the scenes of any web application.

+After the course, the participants will be in a better position to architect web applications and reason about their performance and scaliabity.</p>

 The workshop uses Python 3 for all the examples and exercises.